indrareddy333/indrareddy333/README.md

 - 🔭 I’m currently working on Java mini projects
 - 🌱 I’m currently learning Spring boot
 - 👯 I’m looking to collaborate on java
 - 🤔 I’m looking for help with devlopment
 - 💬 Ask me about java
 - 📫 How to reach me: [reddyindra843@gmail.com]
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: [A Fun]

 ## 🛠️ Technologies & Tools